Herb Plants in 4″ Rootmaker pots. Plants will be ready May 6. Protect from frost.

 Chives: Perennial: will overwinter.
 Clump will get larger each year.
 Can be cut throughout the summer.
 Flowers are also edible.

 Cilantro: Large leaves and sturdy stems.
-Most bolt-resistant cilantro available but cilantro WILL bolt (go to seed).
+Most bolt-resistant variety but cilantro WILL bolt (go to seed).
+Prefers cool weather.
 Annual.
-Prefers cool weather.

 Dill: Good seed and leaf yields.
 Produces large blooms and seed umbels.
 The preferred dill for cut flowers and pickling.
 Annual.